-is one of the 19 new Mickey Mouse
+is one of the season 1 shorts of the new Mickey Mouse (2013)

-shorts created by Paul Rudish slated for 2013 on the Disney Channel
+series created by Paul Rudish for the Disney Channel

 and Disney.com.
 It's the fifth to both air on the Disney Channel and to be put up on Disney.